anywhichway/lazy-elements/README.md

 ```

 Custom controllers can be added to forms to support validation.
 However, submission handling will still be done by
-`wired-elements` unless no submit button is provided or the controller implements its own fetch approach.
+`lazy-elments` unless no submit button is provided or the controller implements its own fetch approach.

 ```html
 <form data-controller="hello.js">